 This year I’ll be shooting more studio and street work and am going to try to get another Japan and Europe trip in there.
 But we’ll see.
 Things could get complicated.

-As far as cameras go, I’ll likely invest into a Fuji interchangeable system, likely the X-Pro2 if it comes out.
+As far as cameras go, I’ll likely invest in a Fuji interchangeable system, likely the X-Pro2 if it comes out.
 That rumored large megapixel Canon 5DmkIV has recaptured my attention for a landscape photography camera.
 But we’ll have to wait and see.
 Rumors are rumors and specs are specs.
-If Canon gears that camera for sports shooter like they’ve been doing everything else, then likely I will overlook it and stick with Sony or tango with Nikon.
+If Canon gears that camera for a sports shooter like they’ve been doing everything else, then likely I will overlook it and stick with Sony or tango with Nikon.

 Fine Art Landscape Prints

-Besides ordering a bunch of PCB Einsteins, softboxes and seamless backdrops, my goal is to shoot even more local landscape photography.
-I have a mile long list of great places around town in Los Angeles that I still need to shoot.
+Besides ordering a bunch of PCB Einsteins, softboxes, and seamless backdrops, my goal is to shoot even more local landscape photography.
+I have a mile-long list of great places around town in Los Angeles that I still need to shoot.
 I’ll get on a roll knocking some of them out then it comes screaming to a halt when I pick up some freelance work.

-It also seems my local fine art work sells the best.
+It also seems my local fine artwork sells the best.
 Every print I’ve ever sold has been something from California.
 And 99% of them are beach photography.
 I think part of that is that they are my best prints because I often times go back to the same locations several times a year until something special happens.

 I’m also working on something interesting for a buyer right now and it’s something I might start doing regularly.
 It’s a massive Acrylic print on Fujiflex paper.
 The recipe goes like this – Fujiflex Crystal Archive paper face mounted to acrylic then mounted to a dibond base.
 Add some wood or aluminum liners and it’s ready to hang.
-They turn out absolutely amazing and I think it will be something I start doing more regularly now for my limited edition prints.

 The AlikGriffin.com Blog